therapeuticstudiodotca/slow-leaf/README.md

 # Slow Leaf — Therapeutic Studio

-Slow Leaf is a small, self-contained website about tea, built as four connected experiences.
+Slow Leaf is a small project about tea, built as four connected experiences.
 It has no build server and no external services at runtime: every page is plain HTML that runs by opening it or by serving the folder with GitHub Pages.

 | Experience | File | Status |
 | --- | --- | --- |